-Presence of copper in the raw water source is monitored every nine years.
-The result in 2002 was 12 ppb.
-The next monitoring will be performed in 2011.
-Copper monitoring from corrosion of household plumbing from treated water is required every three years.
-The last monitoring was performed in 2009.
+(7) Copper monitoring from corrosion of household plumbing from treated water is required every three years.
+The last monitoring was performed in 2012.
 The results of this monitoring are presented in the table.
-The next monitoring will be performed in 2012.
+The next monitoring will be performed in 2015.

-(6) Lead.
+(8) Lead.
 Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
 See other comments regarding lead following this section.

 Presence of lead in the raw water source is monitored every nine years.
-The result in 2002 was ND.
-The next monitoring will be performed in 2011.
+The result in 2011 was ND.
+The next monitoring will be performed in 2020.
 Lead monitoring due to corrosion of household plumbing from treated water is required every three years.
-The last monitoring was performed in 2009.
+The last monitoring was performed in 2012.
 The results of this monitoring are presented in the table.
-The next monitoring will be performed in 2012.
+The next monitoring will be performed in 2015.